ASPNyan/d.js-management-bot/README.md

 The Timeout command is structured similarly to the Ban & Kick commands, just with a measure of time added to it.
 The \[time\] portion of the arguments is in minutes, so `time: 5` would result in a 5 minute timeout.
 The user and reason arguments are the same as the Ban & Kick commands.

 ---
-### Purge
----
-The Purge command, also known by some as a Clear command, deletes a specified amount of text messages from all users in the channel it's used in.
-There is no cap to the amount of messages that can be deleted at one given time, however there is a limit on how many days ago text can be deleted.
-The purge command may only delete messages from no earlier than 14 days ago from the time of use.
-The limit is specified [here](https://discord.js.org/#/docs/discord.js/stable/class/TextChannel?scrollTo=bulkDelete) in the Discord.JS official documentation.

----
 ### Warn Add, Remove, and List
 ---
 The group of Warn commands are all tied to the MongoDB database, so if that isn't added then these **will** crash your bot when used.
 The first listed warn command is the Warn Add command.
 The Warn Add command requires two arguments: \[user\] and \[reason\].
 These work the same as the Ban & Kick commands, so no further explanation needed there.
+The next listed warn command is the Warn Remove command, but needs to be used alongside the list command.
+The Warn Remove command also requires two arguments, \[user\] and \[id\].
+The user argument works like any other, and the id argument is a string.
+In the id argument you add the id of the warning to remove, which can be found using the Warn List command.
+The Warn List command simply requires a \[user\] argument, and returns an embed with all the warnings of the user.

 ---
 ## Text & Voice Administration
 ### VCMute, VCDeafen & VCDisconnect
 ---
 The VCMute, VCDeafen, and VCDisconnect (that will now be reffered to without VC at the start) are commands used to manage users in a Voice Channel.
 These commands can only effect a user who is actively connected to a Voice Channel or - specifically for the Mute & Deafen commands - are not already Self-Muted/Deafened, and are all toggles; meaning that if someone is - for example - already Muted, they will be Unmuted.
 The names are self explanatory, with Mute server-muting the specified user, Deafen server-deafening the user, and Disconnect disconnecting the user from the channel they are connected to.
 All of the commands use a singular argument, a user.

+---
+### Purge
+---
+The Purge command, also known by some as a Clear command, deletes a specified amount of text messages from all users in the channel it's used in.
+There is no cap to the amount of messages that can be deleted at one given time, however there is a limit on how many days ago text can be deleted.
+The purge command may only delete messages from no earlier than 14 days ago from the time of use.
+The limit is specified [here](https://discord.js.org/#/docs/discord.js/stable/class/TextChannel?scrollTo=bulkDelete) in the Discord.JS official documentation.

+---
+## Configuration
+###